 An interesting feature of this mode of teaching is that it allows the formation of a strong network during the training itself.
-Thus, the Facebook group of the MOOC-GAP had more than 2,700 members at the end of 2016 who continue to exchange ideas and information even after finishing the course.
+Thus, the Facebook group of the MOOC-GAP had more than 2,700 members at the end of 2016 who continue to exchange ideas and information even Table 1: Country of origin of the participants after finishing the course.
 It is therefore a formidable platform for continuous learning and not the timelimited experience that is most often the case in face-toface training.
 This also provides a means to measure the impact of the training on the ground by continuing to interact with learners once they have returned to work.